nextthingco/docs/Gadget-docs/source/includes/_gadgetyml.md

 gadget add service|onboot projectName
 ```

 To pull a base image from Docker Hub change `image:` to the username and repository you would like to pull.
 By default, the ["latest" tag](https://docs.docker.com/get-started/part2/#tag-the-image) of the image is used.
-Learn more about [Docker Hub](https://docs.docker.com/docker-hub/) and how to use it.

 __Format:__